DartsArmaMods/ModTemplate/README.md

    - This should be all uppercase.
 5. After the initial Steam upload, find and replace all instances of `MOD_ID` with the mod's Steam Workshop id.

+For third parties, make sure to also replace `DartsArmaMods` with your Github username / organization name, and to replace `DartRuffian` with your username.

 **MOD_TITLE** (MOD_ACRONYM) aims to...

 The project is entirely **open-source** and any contributions are welcome.